branflake2267/docs/README.md

  - --new/-n The new version
  - --old/-o The old version
  - --destination/-d The destination location of the generated html.
+Defaults to `lib/output`

 Can use them like so:

-    node index diff --new=6.0.1 --old=6.0.0 --destination=./output /path/to/new-all-classes.json /path/to/old-all-classes.json
+    node index diff --new=6.0.1 --old=6.0.0 /path/to/new-all-classes.json /path/to/old-all-classes.json
-    node index diff -n 6.0.1 -o 6.0.0 -d ./output /path/to/new-all-classes.json /path/to/old-all-classes.json
+    node index diff -n 6.0.1 -o 6.0.0 /path/to/new-all-classes.json /path/to/old-all-classes.json

-Currently, destination arg is required.
-Will get it to default like in the json-parser module.
 The targets to the json files, order is new then old.